seothemes/child-theme-library/README.md

 }
 ```

-Storing the Child Theme Library object as a global variable provides access to the library's properties and methods.
+Storing the Child Theme Library object as a global variable provides access to the library's public properties and methods.
 For example, to print the name of the theme you can do the following:

 ```php
 echo $child_theme->name;